smirik/resonances/README.md

 ## Acknowledgement

-- Many thanks to the co-authors of the papers (prof. I. I. Shevchenko, I. Dovgalev Dr. E. Popova).
+- Many thanks to the co-authors of the papers (prof. I. I. Shevchenko, I. Dovgalev, and Dr. E. Popova).
 - The creators of [REBOUND integrator](https://rebound.readthedocs.io).
 - The creators of [Astropy](http://astropy.org).
 - The creators of `numpy`, `scipy`, `pandas`, and `matplotlib`.